openshift/jenkins-plugin/README.md

 ####  "Scale OpenShift Deployment"

-The step name is "openShiftScale".
+The step name is "openshiftScale".
 Mandatory parameters are:

 a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to scale.